sergioverde90/cdi-transactional-example/README.md

-# Example with CDI and @Transactional annotation
+# Example with Docker, CDI and @Transactional annotation
 Complete example with a CDI and transactional resource.

 You can test this example as follow: